Symbol1/BlueWaters-RM64/rm34rref/README.md

 ---

 The RREF-signature polynomial is implemented as an `std::map`.
-An `std::map` is essentially python dictionary.
+An `std::map` is essentially a python dictionary.

 ```C++
 // our beloved pivot/rref signature polynomial is an std::map